Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: MathSpatial

-\textbf{Preprocessing and Standardization.} Following the pipeline in Figure~\ref{fig:pipeline}, we standardize all problems into a unified schema containing images, questions, choices, answer, and solutions.
+\item \textbf{Preprocessing and Standardization.} Following the pipeline in Figure~\ref{fig:pipeline}, we standardize all problems into a unified schema containing images, questions, choices, answer, and solutions.
 To prevent data leakage, we enforce rigorous cross-split de-duplication using MD5 hashing, GPT-4.1 vision-aided visual similarity analysis, and semantic text filtering, followed by manual verification.
 Low-quality items (e.g., blurry figures or ambiguous statements) are systematically discarded.
 This process yields approximately 11K unique, high-quality samples.
-Finally, Chinese source problems are translated into English via API, with quality assured through random spot-checks. \item \textbf{Geometric Consistency Checking.} As depicted in Figure~\ref{fig:pipeline}, to guarantee geometric validity, we apply rule-based verification with human-in-the-loop review.
+Finally, Chinese source problems are translated into English via API, with quality assured through random spot-checks.

+\item \textbf{Geometric Consistency Checking.} As depicted in Figure~\ref{fig:pipeline}, to guarantee geometric validity, we apply rule-based verification with human-in-the-loop review.
 This involves checking correspondence of length–width–height across views, enforcing dashed/solid line conventions, and validating orthographic projection rules.
 During this stage, approximately 0.4K geometrically inconsistent items were identified and removed.
-All remaining items are evaluated according to a codified geometric QA rubric, and cases for which annotators cannot reach consensus are discarded.
+All remaining items are evaluated according to a geometric QA rubric, and cases for which annotators cannot reach consensus are discarded.

 \item \textbf{Solution Verification.} In the final stage of our pipeline (Figure~\ref{fig:pipeline}), for problems with official solutions, we retain them directly to maintain authoritative accuracy.
 Among all the geometrically valid items, $\sim$0.8K lacked official solutions.
 To address this, we recruited graduate students trained in geometry and engineering drawing to derive comprehensive solutions.
 Each generated solution undergoes dual-reviewer cross-validation to ensure logical completeness and reproducibility.